r0zetta/collaborative_filtering/README.md

 Here's the bar chart for the US2020 dataset.
 Bear in mind that using randomly chosen amplifiers resulted in about 30% of the control set being recommended the target account.
 ![experiment 2 US2020 source-based recommendations](images/fastai_US2020_exp2.png)

+Here we can see that community had significant effects on the resulting recommendations.
+Communities 6 and 7 saw a marked reduction in effectiveness of the attack as compared with a random selection of amplifiers.
+Communities 8 and 18 worked significantly better than the baseline.

 Here's the bar chart for the UK2019 dataset.
 Bear in mind that using randomly chosen amplifiers resulted in about 50% of the control set being recommended the target account.
 ![experiment 2 UK2019 source-based recommendations](images/fastai_UK2019_exp2.png)

+Community had little effect on recommendation outcomes in the UK2019 case.

 # Conclusions